 - Or reduce the time that litter is available to other pets as well;

-- You may also reduce cleaning effectiveness if the litter has not had enough time to clump up.
+- You may also reduce cleaning effectiveness if the litter lacks enough time to clump.

 On the other hand, you can also extend the Wait Time when you’re using lower-quality litter that needs more time to clump up;